A judge also sentences George Huguely to three years' probation

-At the center of the case were dueling portraits of Huguely, who prosecutors contend killed Love in a jealous rage.
-The defense argued the death was accidental.
+At the center of the case were dueling portraits of Huguely, who prosecutors contend killed Love in a jealous rage while the defense argued the death was accidental.

 “I should have killed you,” he wrote in an e-mail to Love, which was read during the trial.

-During the trial, Huguely attorney Francis Lawrence described his client as "stupid, drunk -- but not calculating."
+Lawrence described his client as “stupid, drunk – but not calculating.”